PaymentHighway/paymenthighway-java-lib/README.md

 In order to do safe transactions, an execution model is used where the first call to InitTransaction acquires a financial transaction handle, (InitTransactionResponse.getId()) which ensures the transaction is executed exactly once.
 Afterwards it is possible to execute a debit transaction by calling PaymentAPI.debitTransaction() by using the received id handle.
 If the execution fails, the command can be repeated in order to confirm the transaction with the particular id has been processed.
 After executing the command, the status of the transaction can be checked by executing the PaymentAPI.transactionStatus("id") request.

-In order to be sure that a tokenized card is valid and is able to process payment transactions the corresponding tokenization id must used to get the actual card token.
+In order to be sure that a tokenized card is valid and is able to process payment transactions the corresponding tokenization id must be used to get the actual card token.

 Initializing the Payment API